 “They are completely functional in making payments but don’t share any of your real personal financial or billing data with third parties,” he says.
 “You can use masked cards whenever you’re uncomfortable giving out your real debit or credit card information or billing address.”

-New types of credit card fraud emerge
+New types of credit card fraud surfaced

 Unlike other types of credit card fraud and identity fraud, synthetic identity fraud “occurs when a criminal uses elements of someone’s real personal information or entirely fake information to create a fake identity, bolstering the new account with other fake information,” he says.